Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate

 It seems unlikely moreover that our main result would hold under the more general assumption \eqref{eqn:GWgenus}---certainly the method of proof given below does not work, as it requires the fact that the relevant holomorphic curves in~$M$ can always be lifted to a cover (since $S^2$ is simply connected).
 However, it was pointed out to me by Guangcun Lu that due to relations among Gromov-Witten invariants (see \cite{Lu:pseudoCapacities}*{\S 7}), certain conditions on higher genus invariants will imply that $(M,\omega)$ is also uniruled, e.g.~this is the case whenever there is a nontrivial invariant of the form

-The point here is that one counts curves with a fixed conformal structure on the domain, so one can derive holomorphic spheres from them by degenerating the conformal structure to ``pinch away'' the genus. \end{remark}
+The reason is that this invariant counts curves with a fixed conformal structure on the domain, so one can derive holomorphic spheres from them by degenerating the conformal structure to ``pinch away'' the genus.

 \begin{remark} Note that in the above formulation of the Weinstein conjecture for closed contact hypersurfaces, the ambient symplectic manifold need not be closed, e.g.~every contact manifold is a contact hypersurface in its own (noncompact) symplectization.
 As was shown in \cite{AlbersBramhamWendl}, there are many contact manifolds that do not admit any contact type embeddings into any closed symplectic manifold---as far as I am aware, all contact manifolds that are currently known to admit such embeddings are also symplectically fillable. \end{remark}